 Discussion

 The objectives of this study were to examine how the 2022 low intensity ground fire affected the vegetation community compared to the survey conducted by Stokes and Horton (2022) in 2020.
-They found that grass and grass/blackberry to be the two most dominant vegetation community types on Round bald.
+They found that grass and grass/blackberry to be the two most dominant vegetation community types on Round Bald.
 Their data indicate successful management of Rubus between the study in 1986 and 2020, however, they also indicate that Rubus is still present in thick patches and in the undergrowth across the bald.
 Results from the 2020 vs 2022 NMDS data indicated that vegetation is less concentrated around grass, Rubus, and forb species in 2020 and more dispersed in 2022.
 This finding indicates that the fire had a generalizing effect on vegetation composition between 2020 and 2022.
 A similar trend occurs in 2022 between burned and unburned vegetation plots, here vegetation is more generally dispersed in burned plots versus more concentrated around grass, Rubus, and sedge species in unburned plots.
 This finding indicated a shift in vegetation composition due to the 2022 fire.
 Results from MRPP between burned and unburned plots showed differences in both years although there was minor difference overall.
 Thus, fire had little overall effect on vegetation composition across the landscape.
 These data are in support of the hypothesis that fire would have negligible effect on the bald.
 This is likely because the fire did not burn for a long enough period, nor did it reach a high enough temperature to cause a strong lasting effect.
-Further support for this finding comes from Shannons indices, which showed that the 2020 and 2022 vegetation compositions were similar in diversity and evenness.
+Further support for this finding comes from Shannon indices, which showed that the 2020 and 2022 vegetation compositions were similar in diversity and evenness.
 However, in 2022 alone, the diversity in the unburned plots was greater than the diversity in the burned plots, with burned plots being less even than unburned plots.
 The dominance curves for 2020 and 2022 showed a similar trend with more evenness in 2020 than in 2022.
 The dominance curve for 2022 matches up with the finding from Shannons diversity and evenness indices, with more evenness and diversity in the unburned plots.
 There was greater dominance of Rubus, grass, fern, sedge, and bare ground cover types in burned plots versus greater proportion of grass, Rubus, fern, moss, bare ground, Rhododendron, sedge, and rock cover types in unburned plots.
 Rubus outcompeted all other cover types in burned plots, while grass outcompeted all other cover types in unburned plots.
 Between the years there was no difference in composition, just a difference in proportion of species in plots.
 These findings indicated that Rubus responded favorably to the fire and that fire could prevent the recovery of this grass bald through the expansion of Rubus spp. to a greater proportion of the landscape.